Gene Roddenberry

-In 1985, he became the first TV writer with a star on the Hollywood Walk of Fame, and he was later inducted into both the Science Fiction Hall of Fame and the Academy of Television Arts & Sciences Hall of Fame.
-Years after his death, Roddenberry was one of the first humans to have their ashes carried into earth orbit.
-The popularity of the Star Trek universe and films has inspired films, books, comic books, video games and fan films set in the Star Trek universe.
+In 1985, Roddenberry became the first TV writer with a star on the Hollywood Walk of Fame.
+He was later inducted into the Science Fiction Hall of Fame and the Academy of Television Arts & Sciences Hall of Fame.
+Years after his death, Roddenberry was one of the first humans to have their ashes carried into earth orbit, whereupon reentry, was lost into the Pacific Ocean.
+Star Trek has inspired films, books, comic books, video games and fan films set in the Star Trek universe.